Discovering Mindfulness Meditation: A Simple Guide for Beginners

 3. Get Comfortable

-Find a comfortable seated position.
-You can sit cross-legged on the floor, in a chair with your feet flat on the ground, or even lie down if that feels better.
-The key is to maintain a posture that is both relaxed and alert.
-Keep your back straight, shoulders relaxed, and place your hands in your lap or on your knees.
+Sit or lie down in a comfortable position.
+You can choose to sit cross-legged on the floor, in a chair with your feet flat on the ground, or even lie down if that feels better for you.
+Just ensure your back is straight to allow for relaxed breathing.

 4. Focus on Your Breath